MessagePack-CSharp/MessagePack-CSharp/README.md

 Union
 ---
 MessagePack for C# supports serialize interface.
 It is like `XmlInclude` or `ProtoInclude`.
-MessagePack for C# there called *Union*. `UnionAttribute` can only attach to interface.
+MessagePack for C# there called *Union*. `UnionAttribute` can only attach to interface or abstract class.
 It requires discriminated integer key and sub-type.

 ```csharp
 // mark inheritance types